Joe Rogan picked the wrong cancel culture hill to die on this time

 — Peng Dang (@pengdangcomedy) May 11, 2021

 The above clip features once-rising comedian Tony Hinchcliffe, a friend and occasional colleague of Rogan’s, just simply being racist about an Asian-American comedian.
-The only missing context that could possibly explain why Hinchcliffe might use a slur to describe the comedian who warmly brings him to the stage would be that a) the two comics are well-known best friends and b) the slur is an affectionate part of the duo’s legendary, long-running performance art piece.
-This was unfortunately not the case.
+The only missing context that could possibly explain why Hinchcliffe might use a slur to describe the fellow comic who warmly brings him onstage would be that a) the two comics are well-known best friends and b) the slur is an affectionate part of the duo’s legendary, long-running performance art piece.
+That was unfortunately not the case.
 As such, the fully joke-free racist rant cost Hinchcliffe his agents at WME and a couple upcoming dates performing with . . .
 Joe Rogan.

 Speaking of missing context, I should say that I have no idea what prompted Joe Rogan’s Twitter-viral lament about our dystopian woke future.
-The clip that is circulating is 53 seconds long, and I am not going to sift through an entire multi-hour podcast to find what preceded this 53 seconds.
-I’m going to give Rogan the benefit of the doubt that he wasn’t directly complaining on behalf of Tony Hinchcliffe, arguing for his friend’s right to call Peng Dang a slur and do a 80’s-style white guy imitation of an Asian accent.
-Rogan should know better, though, that it certainly seems as though that’s exactly what he was mad about, given the timing.
+The clip that is circulating is 53 seconds long, and I am not going to sift through an entire multi-hour podcast on a Tuesday morning to find out what preceded this 53 seconds.
+I’m going to give Rogan the benefit of the doubt that he wasn’t directly complaining on behalf of Tony Hinchcliffe; arguing for his friend’s right to call Peng Dang a slur and do an 80’s-style white guy imitation of an Asian accent.
+Rogan should know, however, that it certainly seems as though that’s what he was mad about, given the timing.

 This argument is beyond tired, even apart from the fact that it has become the right-wing rallying cry of 2021.
-(Well, aside from “Certain people should have a tougher time voting!” and “Trans kids shouldn’t play sports!”)
-It’s not just straight white people who have to watch what they have to say: It’s everyone, and watching what you say is not a new phenomenon.
-It’s been part of the social code since forever.
+(Well, aside from “Certain people should have a tougher time voting!” and “Trans kids shouldn’t get to play sports!”)
+It’s not just straight white people who have to watch what they say; It’s everyone!
+And watching what you say is not a new phenomenon; It’s been part of the social code since forever!
 Most people learn the hard way as children that while it’s technically legal to call your mom an a-hole, it’s not a great idea.
-Sure, it’s for different reasons than why it’s not a great idea to walk up to a non-binary person and scream about how many genders you think exist on a biological level, but the principal is the same: treat people with respect.
+Sure, it’s for different reasons than why it’s not a great idea to walk up to a non-binary person and scream about how many genders you think exist on a biological level, but the principal is the same: Just treat people with respect.

-It is hard, frustrating work keeping up with what people need in order to feel respected.
-But the reason it feels that way is because a) more people than ever before have the means to let you know, and b) the method with which they do can sometimes get ugly.
+It can be hard, frustrating work keeping up with what people need in order to feel respected these days.
+But the reason it feels that way is because a) more people than ever have the means to let you know what no longer falls within reason, and b) the method with which they do is sometimes far too aggressive.
 Anyone who thinks that the latter invalidates the former, though, is being short-sighted, narcissistic, and childish.
 Especially if they’re a famous comedian, rather than a college professor.

 When a group of people points out that a comedian said something egregiously offensive, the comedian then must decide whether the group has a point that might be useful going forward, or whether their point is overblown and they’ll just have to learn to live with it.
 In a surprising amount of cases, that second option is fine!
 People will get mad, and they’ll move on.

+If people get mad and do not move in, there’s a chance that the comedian has misjudged the situation, the first option is still on the table, and all it costs is one half-assed Notes app apology.

 Comedians have never existed in a rhetorical green zone where they could say anything they want, completely risk-free.
-Comedians like Lenny Bruce were considered exciting and dangerous precisely because they risked getting in trouble for saying anything they wanted.
+Lenny Bruce, for instance, was considered exciting and dangerous precisely because he risked getting in trouble for saying anything he wanted, and he did get in trouble for it.
 The fact that modern comedians have to be more careful of offending audiences than of offending the government doesn’t make it a braver cause to get mad about.
 Quite the opposite!
-It just makes comedians less distinguishable from Tucker Carlson.
+There’s no Lenny Bruce equivalent in the so-called anti-woke establishment.
+There’s just Tucker Carlson.

 During a week where his buddy got widely panned for doing a soft white-supremacist bit on stage, Rogan getting mad about the plight of the straight white man is sadly clarifying.
-People like Rogan seem to think that ever apologizing for saying anything is a violation of some sacred comedian covenant, and that’s just plain wrong.
+People like Rogan seem to think that ever apologizing for saying anything is a violation of some sacred comedian’s covenant, and you don’t need to be a social justice warrior to know that’s just plain wrong.